 Ethical Actions are service projects we do together.
-These projects benefit the larger community, and include actions such as collecting items for the homeless, sorting donated food, helping disadvantaged families, and taking care of our local environment by cleaning up the Bay.
+These projects benefit the larger community and include actions such as collecting items for the homeless, sorting donated food, helping disadvantaged families, and taking care of our local environment by cleaning up the Bay.

 Please contact us if you would like to be involved in one or more of our Ethical Action projects.

-- Current Ethical Actions
+- Sample of past Ethical Actions

 - Second Harvest Food Bank.